-By October 31: Student should decide on the approach and/or leading questions for each one of the courses in both syllabi.
-Consider the type of assessments your courses will have.
-Student should send these ideas to their committee and include their feedback.
+By October 31: Student should decide on the approach and/or leading questions for each one of the courses in both syllabi, along with the type of assessments their courses will have.
+Students should send these ideas to their committee and include their feedback.
 Student should send the first version of their revised paper to the appropriate member of the committee.
 Student ought to continue developing their two annotated bibliographies.